opengauss-mirror/Plugin/contrib/datavec/README.md

 ## Indexing

-By default, pgvector performs exact nearest neighbor search, which provides perfect recall.
+By default, datavec performs exact nearest neighbor search, which provides perfect recall.

 You can add an index to use approximate nearest neighbor search, which trades some recall for performance.
 Unlike typical indexes, you will see different results for queries after adding an approximate index.